shinanaa/plupload/README.md

 - Modify the update condition of the returned file list
 - Fixed the problem of resubmitting missing files after multiple file echo

+### 1.1.0

+- Supports the function of selecting and uploading files step by step